dmartincc/sensors/README.md

 ```

-Note: Before running the code you should generate an API Key from TextRazor in order to access to their service and add it to the line 7 of the script.
+Note: Before running the code you should generate an API Key from [TextRazor](https://www.textrazor.com) in order to access to their service and add it to the line 7 of the script.

-## Seasonal ILI regression models
+## 3. Seasonal ILI regression models

 This third folder contains a Rscript and the final time series dataset _(time_series_flu_model.csv)_, described below, to simulate _Table 1_ and _Figure 5A_ from our paper.